Edward Astley, 22nd Baron Hastings: 22nd Baron Hastings

-He spent more time in England after he succeeded to the titles on his father's death in 1956, although Melton Constable Hall had been sold to the Duke of Westminster in 1948.
-He became a government whip in the Conservative administrations of Harold Macmillan and Alec Douglas-Home from 1961 to 1962, and a Parliamentary Secretary to Sir Keith Joseph, Bt., the Minister of Housing and Local Government, from 1962 to 1964.
+He spent more time in England after he succeeded to the titles on his father's death in 1956.
+While the family seat, Melton Constable Hall in Norfolk, had been sold to the Duke of Westminster in 1948, Hastings took up residence at Fulmodeston Hall in the same county.
+Having taken up his seat in the House of Lords, he became a government whip in the Conservative administrations of Harold Macmillan and Alec Douglas-Home from 1961 to 1962 and from 1962 to 1964 was Parliamentary Secretary to Sir Keith Joseph, the Minister of Housing and Local Government.

-He took charge of the Bills that became the Clean Air Act 1968 and Water Resources Act 1968.
-He joined the Opposition front bench after Labour won the 1964 general election, attacking the new Land Commission, which he likened to land nationalisation.
-He criticised Labour's policies towards Rhodesia, particularly economic sanctions.
-He continued to run his farm through the years of UDI and civil war, finally selling it to the Government of Zimbabwe in 1982.
+Hastings joined the Opposition front bench after Labour won the 1964 general election, attacking the new Land Commission, which he likened to land nationalisation.
+He took under his wing the Bills that ultimately became the Clean Air Act 1968 and the Water Resources Act 1968.
+He criticised Labour's policies towards Rhodesia, particularly economic sanctions, and continued to run his farm there through the years of unilateral independence and civil war, finally selling it to the new Government of Zimbabwe in 1982.

-He moved to Fulmodeston Hall in Norfolk in 1967.
-He sat in the House of Lords until the House of Lords Act 1999 removed most of the hereditary peers.
+Hastings sat in the House of Lords until the House of Lords Act 1999 removed most of the hereditary peers.